Halceyon/lock-stock-and-auth/README.md

 This Nuget package is created to simplify the following authentication in Asp.Net Identity:

- - Cookie authentication for web sites
- - Token based authentication for html applications to Web Api
+ - Token based authentication for  html5 web apps to Web Api
- - Token based authentication for html applications to OData
+ - Token based authentication for html5 web apps to OData
+ - Cookie authentication for web sites (still to be completed, help would be appreciated)
 ---

 ## installation
 To get started you need to install the Nuget package:
 >Install-Package Lock-Stock-and-Auth

-This will create the following folders in the root of your web application:

- - "Auth" - Contains the data context, managers, entities, controllers, models and views.
- - "Providers" - OAuth and Bearer authentication providers
- - "js/libs" - HTML client library

 Remember to delete your old authentication configuration files, controllers and views.
 Common files that need to be deleted are:
 - App_Start/IdentityConfig.cs
 - App_Start/Startup.Auth.cs
 - Controllers/AccountController.cs